Cohomology ring of the flag variety vs Chow cohomology ring of the Gelfand-Zetlin toric variety

 \begin{Rem} Observe that there are $n+ n(n-1)/2$ parameters present in $c + \Delta_\lambda$, but a GZ polytope is cut out by $n(n-1)$ facets, one for each ray in $\Sigma_\GZ(1)$.
 The dimension of the space of polytopes with normal fan $\Sigma_{GZ}$ is hence much smaller than the number of rays in the fan due to the fact that $\Delta_\lambda$ is not a simple polytope, or equivalently, the fan $\Sigma_{GZ}$ is not simplicial. \end{Rem}

 A third useful property of the GZ polytopes is that they behave well with respect to Minkowski addition.
-We recall that for polytopes $P$ and $Q$, we can define the \emph{Minkowski sum} $P+Q$ to be the polytope
+We recall that for polytopes $P$ and $Q$, the \emph{Minkowski sum} $P+Q$ is the polytope